chidexebere/gatsby-portfolio/content/blog/whats-new-with-PWAs/index.md

 I first heard about Progressive Web Apps (PWA) in 2016 at the PWA Sub-Saharan Africa Roadshow in Lagos Nigeria.
 At the end of the conference, I remember chatting with some of the attendees about the features and future of PWAs as we snacked over "small chops".

 The <u>PWA Summit 2021</u> was held on the 6th and 7th of October.
 This was held online with a workshop held on the 6th and the conference proper on the 7th.
-I will be highlighting what I thought were the most interesting features new to PWAs.
+I will be highlighting what I thought were the most interesting features and web APIs new to PWAs.

 <p>&nbsp;</p>